dendibakh/perf-book/chapters/2-Measuring-Performance/2-5 SW and HW Timers.md

 ## Software and Hardware Timers {#sec:timers}

 To benchmark execution time, engineers usually use two different timers, which all the modern platforms provide:

  - **System-wide high-resolution timer**: this is a system timer that is typically implemented as a simple count of the number of ticks that have transpired since an arbitrary starting date, called the [epoch](https://en.wikipedia.org/wiki/Epoch_(computing))[^1].
 This clock is monotonic; i.e., it always goes up.
 System time can be retrieved from the OS with a system call.
 Accessing the system timer on Linux systems is possible via the `clock_gettime` system call.
-The system timer has a nanosecond resolution, is consistent between all the CPUs and is independent of the CPU frequency.
+The system timer has a nanosecond resolution, is consistent between all the CPUs, and is independent of the CPU frequency.
 Even though the system timer can return timestamps with a nanosecond accuracy, it is not suitable for measuring short-running events because it takes a long time to obtain the timestamp via the `clock_gettime` system call.
 But it is OK to measure events with a duration of more than a microsecond.
-The standard way of accessing system timer in C++ is using `std::chrono` as shown in [@lst:Chrono].
+The standard way of accessing the system timer in C++ is using `std::chrono` as shown in [@lst:Chrono].

    Listing: Using C++ std::chrono to access system timer